SAP/node-rfc/doc/usage.md

 ### Client connection cancelled

-Sent on when client connection is cancelled, explicitely or by timeout.
+Sent when client connection is cancelled, explicitely or by timeout.

 ```ts
 import { Client, sapnwrfcEvents } from "node-rfc";